gvwilson/buildtogether.tech/src/design/index.md

     of writing \\(C\\) chunks is \\(C + p\sum_{i=0}^{C-1}{i}\\), which is
     \\(C + p(C-1)(C-2)/2\\) or \\(pC^{2}/2 + (1-p)C + 1\\).

-This [%i "model!of software development" %]model[%/i%] is unrealistic in every way—the odds of rewriting old code is lower than the odds of rewriting recent code, for example—but it captures a key point: the cost of rework grows faster than the number of pieces of work.
+This model[%i "model!of software development" %] is unrealistic in
+every way—the odds of rewriting old code is lower than the odds of rewriting recent code, for example—but it captures a key point: the cost of rework grows faster than the number of pieces of work.
 You can't lower \\(C\\) by increasing